queueit/android-webui-sdk/README.md

 ## Installation

-Before starting please download the whitepaper **Mobile App Integration** from GO Queue-it Platform.
+Before starting please download the whitepaper "Mobile App Integration" from GO Queue-it Platform.
 This whitepaper contains the needed information to perform a successful integration.

 Using Gradle: